nicolalandro/intersectionHandler/readme.md

-# Intersection handler
+# What's this

+Demo project in vanilla js to showcase the usage of unit and end to end tests.

+to run the test project :
+after `npm install` ,

+run `npm run dev`

+to unit test (jest) : `npm run test`

+e2e test (cypress) : in a teminal tab: `npm run dev` and in another tab:  `npm run e2e`

+# About  the IntersectionHandler used in this demo

 Simple wrapper to centralize intersection observer and the handlers for every element observed.

 I often had to observe multiple elements and act accordingly, and found out that using a single observer is much more performant than using an observer for each target, but it could lead to monster callbacks with lots of ifs and cases.

-This has been my solution to solve this problem by keeping the function tidy (see ./src/intersectionCallback.js ) no matter how many elements...
+This has been my solution to solve this problem by keeping the function tidy (see ./src/intersectionCallback.js ) no matter how many elements.